mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   `20b5f52`, S8 at `27bf872`, U at `19ad1ac`, P2-L at `5822ae2`, shaped
   products at `d62b73a`, mixed-overlap U at `68055bd`, cold/hot dispatch at `d323f56`, the P2 registry at `c3d42d4`, P3 same-FIRST recovery at
-  `f4b9abb`, direct closure at `19c1e12`, and the P3 registry at `43d7d4a`.
+  `f4b9abb`, direct closure at `19c1e12`, the P3 registry at `43d7d4a`, and
+  the native JSON yardstick at `605a1ae`.
 None confers formation admission or execution credit.
 - S/recovery evidence commit:
   `2fc18dc1ec3a0541b85e9e440fca85028844673c`.
 - Canonical authority before P-B1: